gazellekit/gazelle/README.md

 </p>

 <p align="justify">
-Web APIs are standardly built upon the standard HTTP/TLS network protocol, which is language-agnostic; whether you're developing desktop apps in C#, Machine Learning scripts in Python, or Single Page Web Apps (SPAs) in JavaScript, you can rely on these battle-tested Design APIs to power your applications and supercharge your workflows.
+Web APIs are standardly built upon the standard HTTP/TLS network protocol, which is language-agnostic; whether you're developing desktop apps in C#, Machine Learning scripts in Python, or web apps in JavaScript, you can rely on these battle-tested Design APIs to power your applications and supercharge your workflows.
 This way, you can focus on developing the bespoke features that matter to your teams and clients: those that drive competitive business value.
 </p>

 ## Values